 How Much Does Air Duct Cleaning Cost?

-Interested in keeping the air inside your home as clean as possible?
-Air duct cleaning costs range from $269 to $486, with the national average at $373.
+Many homeowners want to keep the air inside their home as clean as possible.
+Air duct cleaning cost ranges from $268 to $492, with the national average at $379.

 Factors in Calculating Air Duct Cleaning Cost

-Several factors affect overall air duct cleaning costs.
-Prices can differ from the national average due to the size and type of ductwork, the number of vents, accessibility, contamination level, local labor costs, and geographic location.
+There are several factors that affect overall air duct cleaning costs.
+Prices can differ from the national average due to the size and type of ductwork, the number of vents, contamination level, accessibility, local labor costs, and geographic location.

 Air duct cleaning costs depend on the ductwork size.
-Air duct cleaning professionals typically charge by the vent or by the square foot.
-Duct cleaning costs approximately $25 to $50 per vent.
-To find out the average price, count each duct and multiply by $35.
+Air duct cleaning professionals typically charge by the vent or by the square foot, and duct cleaning costs approximately $25 to $50 per vent.
+To find out the average price, homeowners can count each duct and multiply by $35.
 Each vent connects the HVAC system to each room via ducts.
-If the professional charges by the square foot, it will cost about $0.15 to $0.25 per square foot.
-The total price for a 1,500- to 2,500-square-foot house can run between $225 and $625 on average.
+If the professional charges by the square foot, it will cost about $0.15 to $0.30 per square foot.
+The ductwork cleaning cost for a 1,500-square-foot house can run between $225 and $450 on average.
 Some air duct cleaning companies may also charge by the system.
-On average, cleaning can cost from $300 to $700 per HVAC system.

 Number of Vents

-Air duct vent cleaning can average between $25 and $45 per supply vent and $40 and $75 per return vent.
+Air duct vent cleaning can average between $25 and $50 per supply vent, or an average of $35 per vent.
 Price estimates can be arranged according to four different pricing methods.

 - Per vent.
 Some air duct cleaning professionals will charge by how many vents there are in the system.

 - Per vent plus flat fee.
 Some companies will charge a flat fee for air duct cleaning and add a fee per vent.